Carglglz/upydev/DOCS/Documentation.md

 to make a diagnostic test of the device (sends useful to commands to get device state info)

-to save report to file see -rep, use -n to save the report with a custom name (automatic name is "upyd_ID_DATETIME.txt")
+to save report to file see -rep, use -n to save the report with a custom name (automatic name is "upyd_ID_DATETIME.txt").
+Use "-md local" option if connected to esp AP.

 ```
 $ upydev diagnose